 2. Increases customer retention

-By tapping into the emotions attached to looking and feeling your best, they’ve built a large online brand community, without having to consider lowering their prices to be the cheapest beauty oils on the market.
+By tapping into the emotions attached to looking and feeling your best, they’ve built an online brand community, without having to consider lowering their prices to be the cheapest beauty brand on the market.

 Make emotional connections the bedrock of your community.
 No matter what you sell, your one-time shoppers will become dedicated repeat purchasers as devoted members of your brand community.